yoosuho/portfolYOU/pages/about.md

 ---

 # SuHo Yu
 Hello!
 I’m a systems engineer specializing in UAM, eVTOL, electric propulsion systems, and aerial robotics.
 From CAD-based design to real-world flight, I bring hands-on full-stack development experience in aerial systems—including CNC machining, embedded control, and flight testing.
+I’m currently expanding my focus into embedded AI and onboard autonomy using platforms like Jetson, with the goal of combining physical integration with intelligent control.

 ---